opentensor/developer-docs/docs/questions-and-answers.md

 ### I don't understand Bittensor mining and validation

 In Bittensor, the term "mining" is not related to Bitcoin mining.
-Similarly Bittensor "validation" has nothing to do with blockchain validation.
+Similarly, Bittensor "validation" has nothing to do with blockchain validation.
 In Bittensor, mining is "subnet mining" and validation is "subnet validation".
 Subnet miners perform some useful task given to them by subnet validators.
 See the above [General](#general) section.

 :::tip See also
 See more here in [How a subnet works](learn/introduction.md#how-a-subnet-works).